 If your credit card’s issuer doesn’t grant you an unsolicited increase, you may want to just ask for an increase yourself.
 While your request will probably lead to a lower credit score, the damage will be small and temporary.
 And in the long term, a limit increase has the potential to bring your score higher.

-Your Walmart Credit Card approval odds are decent if you have at least a 640 credit score and a steady income.
-You’ll need 640+ for the store card version, which can only be used at Walmart, and 700+ for the Mastercard, which can be used anywhere.
-You’ll need income to make your payments, and Synchrony Bank (the issuer) will look at lots of other factors, too.
-They’ll consider your debt and the number of cards you already have, for instance. … read full answer
+Your Walmart Credit Card approval odds are decent if you have at least a fair credit score and a steady income.
+The store card version can only be used at Walmart and the Mastercard can be used anywhere.
+You’ll need enough income to make your payments, and Capital One (the issuer) will look at lots of other factors, too.
+They’ll look at your credit history, your assets and any potential liabilities and debts you have.… read full answer

-So it’s hard to gauge your approval odds without knowing your personal situation.
-And Synchrony Bank unfortunately doesn’t let you check for pre approval to gauge your odds.
-They might send you a pre approved offer in the mail, though.
+So, it’s hard to gauge your approval odds without knowing your personal situation.
+And Capital One unfortunately doesn’t let you check for prequalification to gauge your odds.
+They might send you a pre-approved offer in the mail, though.

 Here’s how to check your Walmart Credit Card approval odds:

-Your odds are best for the Walmart Store Card if you have a credit score of 640+.
+Your odds are best for both the Walmart Mastercard and the Walmart Store Card if you have a fair credit score.

 How much income and debt you have, how many times you’ve applied for credit recently, and other factors will also affect your approval odds.

-If Synchrony sent you a pre approved offer in the mail, your chances of being approved are very high.
+If Capital One sent you a pre-approved offer in the mail, your chances of being approved are very high.
 It’s still not a guarantee, though.

 If you apply online or in-store, you might get instant approval if your credit and income clearly exceed the requirements.
-Otherwise, it could take a few weeks for Synchrony Bank to come to a final decision.
+Otherwise, it could take a few weeks for Capital One to come to a final decision.